veloren/book/src/contributors/guides/adding-weapons/guide.md

 Find where the code for your weapon type is located and copypaste it in the same location

 You can either use a .png or .vox file as an item image.
-But it is only pratical to use a vox model for weapons.
+But it is only practical to use a vox model for weapons.

 Example for a .vox: